andreww/fox/DoX/FoX_sax.md

 ### Error handling

-The SAX parser detects all XML well-formedness errors.
+The SAX parser detects all XML well-formedness errors (and optionally validation errors).
 By default, when it encounters an error, it will simply halt the program with a suitable error message.
-However, it is possible to pass in an error handling subroutine if some other behaviour is desired - for example it may be nice to report the error to the user, and carry on with some other task.
+However, it is possible to pass in an error handling subroutine if some other behaviour is desired - for example it may be nice to report the error to the user, finish parsing, and carry on with some other task.

 In any case, once an error is encountered, the parser will finish.
 There is no way to continue reading past an error.
+(This means that all errors are treated as fatal errors, in the terminology of the XML standard).

-An error handling suubroutine works in the same way as any other event handler, with the event data being an error message.
+An error handling subroutine works in the same way as any other event handler, with the event data being an error message.
 Thus, you could write:

-    subroutine error_handler(msg)
+    subroutine fatalError_handler(msg)
       character(len=*), intent(in) :: msg

       print*, "The SAX parser encountered an error:" print*, msg
       print*, "Never mind, carrying on with the rest of the calcaulation." end subroutine

+### Stopping the parser.

+The parser can be stopped at any time.
+Simply do (from within one of the callback functions).

+    call stop_parser(xp)

+(where `xp` is the XML parser object).
+The current callback function will be completed, then the parser will be stopped, and control will return to the main program, the parser having finished.

 ----------